AnubhavUjjawal/index-dl/README.md

 # INDEX OF DOWNLOADER

-### This script downloades all files of a particular extension from a webpage.
+### This script downloades all files of a particular extension from a url.
 ### For more help, type
 	python3 script.py -h